Skip to content

 --no-auto-accumulate off Disable automatic sample accumulation when stationary

---help Print help and exit
+-h, --help β€” Print help and exit

 # High-quality offline render to PNG

-./rayon --scene ../resources/scenes/09_color_bleed_box.yaml -s 2048 -r 1080
+./rayon -m 2 --scene ../resources/scenes/09_color_bleed_box.yaml -s 2048 -r 1080

-# Fast preview
+# Fast preview (offline)

-./rayon --scene ../resources/scenes/default_scene.yaml -s 8 -r 360
+./rayon -m 2 --scene ../resources/scenes/default_scene.yaml -s 8 -r 360

-Example scenes
+Example scenesΒΆ

 17 pre-built YAML scenes are available in resources/scenes/: